ScottyLabs/plane/README.md

 6. Install requirement files by running: "python3 -m pip install -r requirements.txt"

-7. cd into the "plane" folder and transfer the file secrets.py into the "plane" folder.
-You can do this in Terminal with "mv ~/Downloads/secrets.py ~/(PATH_TO_YOUR_PLANE_DIRECTORY_HERE)/secrets.py".
+7. cd into the "plane" folder.
+You should see a secret_template.py file in there - rename it to "secrets.py", and insert your Mailgun API key in api_key.

 8. Run plane.py for testing (You can do this in the plane directory with all the .py files by doing "python3 plane.py" in your Terminal).